MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex2_Mailbox_Permission_Alert.md

 	Scroll down through the **Mailbox permission change** pane and review all the information for this activity.
 When you are done, select **Close** to close the pane.

-11. Switch back to the LON-CL1.
+11. Switch back to the **LON-CL1**.

-12. In your browser, close the Exchange admin center tab, but leave the other browser tabs open.
+12. On LON-CL1, in your browser, close the Exchange admin center tab, but leave the other browser tabs open.

 13. Leave your LON-CL1 and LON-CL2 VMs open for the remaining tasks in this lab.